vskabelkin/ml_python/README.md

-# Machine learning with Python examples
+# Examples of machine learning methods implemented in Python